 The FlySense patent was awarded on June 30.

-Soter Technologies, founded as Digital Fly in 2015, is rolling out a new product, the SymptomSense Medical Evaluation Gateway, to screen people's health as they enter public places.
+Soter Technologies, founded as Digital Fly in 2015, is rolling out a new product, the SymptomSense Screening Evaluation Gateway, to check people's vitals as they enter public places.
 The walk-through portal's readings include temperature, respiration and blood-oxygen levels.